 Welcome to understandgreen.com, the clearinghouse for all things related to my research and teaching.
 I am Associate Professor of Political Science at the Illinois Institute of Technology (IIT) in the Department of Social Sciences.
-During the spring of 2016, I will be a visiting researcher at Argonne National Laboratory’s Joint Center for Energy Storage Research.
+I am also a research affiliate at Argonne National Laboratory’s Joint Center for Energy Storage Research.

 Why “understand green”?
 What is “green”?

-The word is used ad nauseum, but there is still no consensus about its meaning, and it is is often used in conflicting ways.
-I approach this dilemma by picking apart its most widely accepted definition: long-term-orientation and sustainability.
-Specifically, I examine how science and technology and their generation relate to human purpose and maximize public value.
+The word is used extensively and prompts considerable debate.
+I pick apart its most widely accepted definition – long-term-orientation and sustainability – and examine how science and technology and their generation relate to human purpose and maximize public value.

 To “understand green”, thus, I focus on information transfer problems in the context of environmental and science policies, looking particularly at the connections between publicly funded R&D and environmentally-related outcomes, how the public responds to the relevant science, and how the government incentivizes change in the public and private sectors.
 More specifically, I research the following: